Caldicott Principles – A Complete Guide

 Where Did the Principles Come From?

-What is Patient-identifiable Information?
+What is Patient-Identifiable Information?

-Patient-identifiable information includes:
+Patient-identifiable information includes the patient’s:

 • Date of birth

-• Patient’s NHS number
+• NHS number

 8 Caldicott Principles

-Principle 6: Comply with the law
+Principle 6: Comply with the Law

 Each and every use of confidential information must be lawful.
 Each person handling such information is personally responsible for ensuring that the legal integrity of data sharing and storage remains secure.
-All laws set out in statute and common law should be paid mind.

 • A crime may be prevented by sharing the information